Tag Archives: Dwarfism

 She adds, “I have nothing against the women on these reality shows.
 There is a part of me that thinks it’s great we have little people on TV in any capacity…but I also think we deserve more than that.”

-If the general public truly believed this, if reality TV viewers truly saw their dwarf subjects as their equals rather than curiosities, then we would see a lot more dwarfs as newsreaders and game show hosts, on sitcoms and dramas, in romcoms and thrillers, playing the leads and the heartthrobs and the bella donnas.
+If the general public truly believed this, if reality TV viewers truly saw their dwarf subjects as their equals rather than curiosities, then we would see a lot more dwarfs as newsreaders and game show hosts, starring in sitcoms and dramas, playing the lead detective and the lovely heroine and the hero facing impossible odds to save the day.
 Perhaps that day will come, but for now few people can name a single dwarf actress and many dwarfs get told that they look like “that guy on the show about the little people.”
 That’s our reality.

 And the Name of the Drug That Might End Dwarfism Is Vosoritide